RESOURCES to identify ADDICTION and Substance Use

 What is the best way to help a person with an addiction?

-The desire to help someone with an addiction is legitimate, loving, and human.
-But what actions are helpful?
+The desire to support someone struggling with dependency is legitimate, caring, and deeply human.
+But which actions truly make a difference?

 Even if a person struggling with an addiction jokes about it (or a casual approach to addictive substances is common in the respective culture): an addiction is an addiction and should, if possible, also be labeled as such to the family members.